mixer/interactive-cpp/README.md

 * A single header and [unity build](https://en.wikipedia.org/wiki/Single_Compilation_Unit) style cpp file.
 * An extern "C" interface.
 * No dependencies exposed in the header, all usage of STL and other libraries are quarantined from your game.
-* Callbacks for easy memory management and managed language interop.
+* Callbacks on the caller's thread for easy memory management and managed language interop.
 * All interactive functions assume UTF-8 strings for input and output parameters.

 ## Release Notes